meetjestad/mjs_boards/README.md

 ## What is it ?

 ArduinoCore-stm32l0 is targeted at ultra low power scenarios, sensor hubs, with LoRaWAN connectivity.

+Different branches in this repository contain files for boards based on different architectures, but all can be installed using the JSON URL in the instructions below.

 ## Supported boards
  * MJS2020-PROTO1